daryl-sen/sequelize-test/docs/quick-start.md

 Fill in the correct credentials for your database.
 Since this file contains sensitive information like your database username and password, I recommend adding this file to your .gitignore so this information does not go into your online repo.

 If you have not created the database, you can run `sequelize db:create` and sequelize will generate the database for you.
+Note that `db:create` does not work with SQLite databases.

 ### 5. Generate models